sorgelig/SAMCoupe_MIST/README.md

 * F12 - OSD

 ### Other info:
-**Contention** option allow to turn on/off CPU slowdown.
+**CPU Throttle** option allow to turn on/off CPU slowdown.
 Originally SAM Coupe's CPU doesn't work at full speed when accessing ports and internal memory.
 If you switch it off then CPU will work at full speed.
 ZX mode will work at 6MHz as well if this option is off.

 **ZX mode speed** allows to switch between original SAM Coupe's ZX speed emulation through contention and real 3.5MHz frequency.
 It's useful for ZX import where beeper used for sound.
 In emulation mode the sound is garbled in these games while real frequency provides clean sound.
 (Arkanoid 48k is a good example).